-The Cape Town Fringe Festival runs for 17 days, from 22 September to 8 October 2016.
-With so many productions to choose from - more than 80% of the artists are locals - there is a focus is on theatre, there is also music, dance and physical theatre, illusion and magic, musical theatre and performance art on the programme.
-Shows will be held at various venues in the city centre (City Hall, Alexander Bar, the Fugard), at the V&A Waterfront (the Amphitheatre, Jubilee Hall at the Watershed, and the Waterfront Theatre School's Galloway Theatre) and Langa (Gugu S'thebe Cultural Centre).
-From 6 - 9 October the inaugural International Buskers' Festival will take place at various venues at the V&A Waterfront.
+The Cape Town Fringe Festival runs for 18 days, from 21 September to 8 October 2017.
+With 95 productions to choose from - the vast majority of the artists are locals but there will be some international artists as well.
+There is a focus is on theatre, there is also music, dance and physical theatre, illusion and magic, musical theatre and performance art on the programme.
+Shows will be held at various venues in the city centre (Little Theatre, Alexander Bar, the German Club), at the V&A Waterfront and Delft (Black Box Theatre) and so many more.
+The 2017 edition of the Cape Town Fringe will be presented at:

-The wide variety of performances will take place every day between 14:00h and 22:00h at various venues.
+The wide variety of performances of the Cape Town Fringe Festival will take place every day between 13:00h and 22:00h at various venues.
 Discounts and special offers are also available this year.
 These include again the popular specials:

-Programme: Printed copies of the Cape Town Fringe 2016 programme can be found at selected branches of Exclusive Books and Standard Bank in Cape Town, as well as at Cape Town Tourism outlets, City of Cape Town offices and coffee shops and cafes around the city.
+Programme: Printed copies of the Cape Town Fringe 2017 programme can be found at selected branches of Exclusive Books and Standard Bank in Cape Town, as well as at Cape Town Tourism outlets, City of Cape Town offices and coffee shops and cafes around the city.
 Or browse the programme online here

 Please use the hashtags #CTFringe or follow @CTFringe or join capetownfringe on Facebook.
 Source: Rabbit in a Hat